european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden

-- **Data warning!** Recent missing data for cases in: Belgium, Denmark, Iceland, Latvia, and Luxembourg
+- **Data warning!** Recent missing data for cases in: Croatia, Denmark, Estonia, Italy, and Latvia

-- **Data warning!** Recent missing data for deaths in: Denmark, Hungary, Latvia, and Poland
+- **Data warning!** Recent missing data for deaths in: Croatia, Denmark, Estonia, Hungary, Italy, and Latvia

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the